OfficeDev/office-js-docs/reference/excel/conditionalformatcustom.md

-# CustomConditionalFormat Object (JavaScript API for Excel)
+# ConditionalFormatCustom Object (JavaScript API for Excel)

 _Excel 2016, Excel Online, Excel for iPad, Excel for Mac_